erlenlgu/UROTOM-Segmentation-of-the-Urinary-Tract/README.md

 • System of Noninvasive Monitoring and Diagnosis of the Lower Urinary Tract

-• Segmentation, noise reduction, and three-dimensional visualization of DICOMs using Python and ML
+• Segmentation, Noise Reduction, and Three-Dimensional Visualization of DICOMs using Python and ML